The Monday Memo from John Stanko

 Why the need for such a celebration?
 And is it truly possible to celebrate failure?
 Should it not be tolerated at worst and avoided at best?
 We should celebrate failure because it is an inevitable part of life.
 We avoid failure because we believe it is somehow a measure of inadequate spirituality, and in some ways it is, because you will never measure up to the ideal of perfection on this side of heaven or the Lord's return.
 If you are going to do anything for God, whether to fulfill your purpose or achieve your goals, you will need to embrace the learning process that only failure can provide.

-You can read what I have written about failure in past Memos, but let me quote one of my favorite authors, Parker Palmer and what he had to say about failure in his book, The Active Life:
+You can read what I have written about failure in past Memos, but let me quote one of my favorite authors, Parker Palmer, and what he had to say about failure in his book, The Active Life:

 If I allow my life to be deformed by the fallen angel called “fear of failure,” I will never be fully alive.
 I will withhold myself from actions that might fail, or ignore evidence of failure when it happens.
 But if I could ride that fear all the way down, I might break out of my self-imposed isolation and become connected with many other lives, because failure and the fear of it are universal.
 I would learn that failure is a natural fact, a way of discerning what to try next.
 I would be empowered to take more risks, which means to embrace more life, and in the process I would become more connected with others.
 The monster called fear of failure (or ridicule, criticism, or foolishness, or any of the other fears that are so easy to regard as mortal enemies) would become a demanding but empowering guide toward relatedness.